ddddddO/packemon/README.md

 <!-- https://github.com/user-attachments/assets/69dc501d-8ffd-484a-90e2-dffa0fab373e -->
 https://github.com/user-attachments/assets/08f96575-7aca-47e7-bdeb-6705ce2bbaba

 TUI tool for generating packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`).
-The list of interfaces to be specified is output when `packemon --interfaces` is run.<br>
+The list of interfaces to be specified is output when `packemon interfaces` is run.<br>
 **This tool works on Windows, macOS, and Linux.**<br>

 This TUI tool is now available on macOS because of **[cluster2600](https://github.com/cluster2600)** support.
 Thanks🎉!